 “I’m proud to say that I have been invited to more than 400 schools across the U.S. And my favorite is…the very next one I’ll visit.
 Getting the chance to interact with kids and their educators is an extraordinarily energizing experience.
 (Good alliteration, huh?)”

 Alan Katz takes writing seriously.
-That said, what he writes is usually pretty funny.
+That said, what he writes is usually funny.
 Maybe that’s why they call him a Seriously Silly Guy.

 Alan and his journalist wife Rose are the proud parents of four incredible kids: Simone, Andrew, Nathan, and David.
-The family lives in New Haven County, Connecticut, where they dutifully abide by the three most important words in the English language: Let’s Go Mets!
+The family lives in New Haven County, Connecticut, where they dutifully live by the three most important words in the English language: Let’s Go Mets!

 Follow Alan on Twitter

 If you’re interested in having Alan visit your school or attend your event, or if you have a general question about Alan, please fill out the following form: